GitauHarrison/notes/linode/server_monitoring.md

        Docs: man:systemd-sysv-generator(8)
 ```

 This agent is not running.
-To start it, we use the following:
+The status is indicated `inactive (dead)`.
+To start it, we can use the following command:

 ```python
 user@project~$ sudo systemctl start longview